Skip to content

 Let's break down the core mechanism of this design.

 The parity of the sequence number is key.
-An even number means "no writer is currently active, and the data is in a consistent state"; an odd number means "a writer is modifying data, and the current state may be inconsistent."
-The writer changes the sequence number from even to odd at the start, and back to even when finished—each successful write increments the sequence number by two.
+An even number means "no writer is currently active, data is in a consistent state"; an odd number means "a writer is modifying data, state may be inconsistent."
+The writer changes the sequence number from even to odd at the start, and back to even upon completion—every successful write increments the sequence number by two.

-The release in memory_order_release and the acquire in memory_order_acquire / read_validate() establish a happens-before relationship: all of the writer's modifications to the actual data complete before sequence_ changes back to even (release guarantees prior writes are not reordered after the store); the reader sees the data only after sequence_ becomes even (acquire guarantees subsequent reads are not reordered before the load).
-This ensures that the data read by the reader is strictly the version fully written by the writer.
+The release in memory_order_release and the acquire in read_begin() / read_validate() establish a happens-before relationship: all modifications by the writer to the actual data complete before the sequence_ turns back to even (release ensures previous writes aren't reordered after the store); the reader sees the data only after the sequence_ becomes even (acquire ensures subsequent reads aren't reordered before the load).
+This ensures the reader sees a version of the data that is fully written by the writer.

 Usage Example